DafiNMaulana/wind-folio/README.md

 # Exoryous
-A simple web portfolio thab built with Tailwind Css
+A simple web portfolio that built with Tailwind Css

 `npm i` then run the `npm run dev`